 It Is Not a New Drug

 Contrary to popular belief, the idea to market an overdose-reversing drug is not a recent one.
 Medical researcher Jack Fishman, Ph.D., first created naloxone in 1961.
 Reportedly, he drew inspiration from oxymorphone, which comes from morphine, to synthesize a drug with similar structural adaptation.
 When absorbed in the brain, oxymorphone attaches to the same receptors that opioids tend to target.
-Naloxone was created to do the same thing with less potency than morphine.
-Essentially, naloxone works by binding to the brain’s receptors before opioids can claim all of them.
+Fishman created naloxone to do the same thing, but with less potency than morphine.
+Mainly, it works by binding to the brain’s receptors before opioids can claim all of them.
 This slows the effects of opioids and prevents overdoses.

-Fishman’s synthesized drug was approved by the FDA (the Food and Drug Administration) in 1971, a decade after its introduction into the world of medicine.
+The FDA (the Food and Drug Administration) approved Fishman’s synthesized drug in 1971, a decade after its introduction into the world of medicine.
 Today, the FDA continues to promote naloxone as the best method of efficiently preventing opioid overdose, going so far as to call it “the overdose drug.”
-With so much support from the FDA, naloxone is making headlines as the key to ending the opioid epidemic.
+With so much support from the FDA, the drug is making headlines as the key to ending the opioid epidemic.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) is always looking for more ways to prevent overdoses and save lives during the opioid crisis.
 SAMHSA’s Opioid Overdose Prevention Toolkit is a digital pamphlet that offers up-to-date information for communities and local governments to use when they develop new practices regarding opioid overdose.
-The information in this educational toolkit can be applied when training doctors, first responders, and opioid overdose survivors in how to handle an emergency overdose situation.
+The information in this educational toolkit is applicable in training for doctors, first responders, and opioid overdose survivors in how to handle an emergency overdose situation.

-Since naloxone is the most effective medication for opioid overdose-reversal, information about it has been included in SAMHSA’s Opioid Overdose Prevention Toolkit— in fact, naloxone is mentioned 140 times in the 2016 updated version.
+Since naloxone is the most effective medication for opioid overdose-reversal, information about it has been included in SAMHSA’s Opioid Overdose Prevention Toolkit— in fact, it’s mentioned 140 times in the 2016 updated version.

 Narcan, the most recognizable brand of naloxone, is widely available throughout the country.
-Within the last decade, this brand-name medication has been made accessible in 46 of the 50 states— including Florida.
-While sometimes naloxone does need a prescription, it’s mostly available over-the-counter.
+Within the last decade, this brand-name medication became accessible in 46 of the 50 states— including Florida.
+While sometimes this drug does require a prescription, it’s mostly available over-the-counter.
 In fact, Floridians can get naloxone without a prescription at both CVS and Walgreens.